How to Install PostgreSQL 17 on Windows 11: A Complete Guide for 2024

 2. Insert Data into the Table:

-- Now, let’s insert some data into the `ch_players` table.
+• Now, let’s insert some data into the ch_players table using the following SQL queries:

 INSERT INTO ch_players (id, name) VALUES (1, 'Vand');